GoPex/beekeeper/README.md

 - __Beekeeper concurrency__ `-e CONCURRENCY=4` - Will set the Beekeeper concurrency level to 4.
 Default is 2.
 - __Beekeeper maximum threads__ `-e MAX_THREADS=20` - Will set Beekeeper maximum threads per concurrency to 20.
 Default is 10.
 - __Rails environment__ `-e RAILS_ENV=production` - Will set rails environment to production.
 Default is development.
+- __Beekeeper registry password__ `BEEKEEPER_REGISTRY_PASSWORD=PASSWORD` - Will be used by Beekeeper to handle registry when specified.
+Beekeeper will always use credentials to call private registry for the moment.

 ### Resource name